Randy Johnson (offensive lineman): College career

 Johnson played for the Georgia Bulldogs from 1971 to 1975.
 He was redshirted in 1972.
 He was a three-year starter and letterman from 1973 to 1975.
 Johnson was named to the Gridiron News All-SEC team and played in the Peach Bowl in 1973.
 He was named to the Pre-Season All-American Team, played in the Tangerine Bowl and earned UPI All-SEC honors in 1974.
 He was named to the Pre-Season All-American Team, earned AP and UPI All-SEC honors and garnered consensus All-American recognition his senior season in 1975.
 Johnson was also named Offensive Lineman of the Year by the Atlanta Touchdown Club, Southeastern Conference Lineman of the Year by the Birmingham Monday Morning Quarterback Club and College Offensive Lineman of the Year by the 100% Wrong Club.
 He was awarded the Jacobs Blocking Trophy for being the best blocker in the SEC, the William K. Jenkins Award as Georgia's best lineman and the Whitworth Memorial Trophy by the Muscogee County Bulldog Club for being Georgia's outstanding lineman in 1975.
 He was the offensive captain of the 1975 Bulldogs team.
 Johnson also played in the Cotton Bowl, Hula Bowl, the first Japan Bowl and the Coaches All-America Game in 1975.
 He took classes at Floyd Junior College and then finished his degree at Georgia in 1984.

 Professional career

-Seattle Seahawks

-Johnson was selected by the Seattle Seahawks with the 122nd pick in the 1976 NFL Draft.
+Johnson was selected by the Seattle Seahawks with the 122nd pick in the 1976 NFL draft.
 He was released by the Seahawks in September 1976 before the start of the 1976 season.

-Tampa Bay Buccaneers

 Johnson signed with the Tampa Bay Buccaneers in 1977.
 He played in 22 games, starting one, for the Buccaneers from 1977 to 1978.
 He suffered a back injury and was later released by the Buccaneers in 1979.

-Edmonton Eskimos

-Johnson spent a month with the Edmonton Eskimos in 1980 before retiring from football.
+Johnson signed with the Edmonton Eskimos of the Canadian Football League (CFL) on May 8, 1980.
+On June 13, 1980, it was reported that he had been waived.

+Johnson was then claimed off waivers by the CFL's Saskatchewan Roughriders.
+He was released by the Roughriders June 19, 1980.